 nike

-extending beyond adaptive athletes* with an accessibility and inclusive design playbook for people with disabilities
+extending beyond adaptive athletes* with an accessibility and inclusive design playbook that guides design for people with disabilities

 Role Designer Type Internship Skills UX Research, UX Design